JonathanWilbur/mueller-report/volume1.md

-At approximately the same time that the letter was being prepared, Robert Foresman-a New York-based investment banker- began reaching out to Graff to secure an in-person meeting with candidate Trump. according to Foresman, he had been asked by Anton Kobyakov, a Russian presidential aide involved with the Roscongress foundation, to see if Trump could speak at the Forum.
+At approximately the same time that the letter was being prepared, Robert Foresman-a New York-based investment banker- began reaching out to Graff to secure an in-person meeting with candidate Trump.
+According to Foresman, he had been asked by Anton Kobyakov, a Russian presidential aide involved with the Roscongress foundation, to see if Trump could speak at the Forum.
 385 Foresman first emailed Graff on March 31, 2016, following a phone introduction brokered through Trump business associate Mark Burnett (who produced the television show The